 Evidence based treatments, like cognitive and dialectic behavioral therapy programs and individual counseling, greatly improve recovery outcomes.
 Family and marital counseling sessions may also be available, which helps include your loved ones in treatment.
 Many inpatient treatments also offer holistic based therapies, such as aquatic activities, that can help you find healthy coping strategies and decrease your stress.

 When you or a loved one is wondering what is lean and how is lean addiction treated, you may feel lost, frustrated and overwhelmed.
 Asking for help can be difficult but is the first step towards recovery.
-Pearl of the Sea Retreat, the premier mens rehab center Augustine FL offers, has the experience and compassion you need to recover.
-Call us today at 855.763.2545 to find out how our programs can help you or a loved one.
+Pearl of the Sea Retreat, the premier substance abuse rehab center that St. Augustine, FL offers, has the experience and compassion you need to recover.
+Call us today at 866-962-1907 to find out how our programs can help you or a loved one.